-Day two begins with an early morning wake up call for coffee and rusks before we set off into the private wildlife conservancy.
-This morning you have a choice between taking a game drive or a bush walk with the guides.
+Day two begins with an early morning wake up call for coffee and rusks before we set off in search of wildlife in this pristine concession.

 Breakfast is served back at the bush camp, followed by leisure time.
 Take a nap, relax in the natural setting at camp and watch for birds and wildlife at the camp's watering hole.
 After lunch we head out on an afternoon game drive in the private concession area.
 We pause our game drive for a sundowner stop in the bush, admiring sunset over the African bush as we watch for wildlife.
 Then we return to the lodge, enjoying a night game drive en route.
 Tonight we gather around the flickering campfire and enjoy our final dinner at Tuskers Bush Camp.

 On day three you are awoken early in the morning for coffee and breakfast at the bush camp.
 Then we set off for our next bush camp, Xobega Island Camp in the Okavango Delta.

 Making our way into Moremi Game Reserve via Khwai Gate we travel along the Khwai River, game viewing as we drive.
 This transfer provides plenty of opportunities for spotting wildlife and birds in the world-renowned Moremi Game Reserve.
 We stop for a picnic lunch and coffee breaks on our game drive to the Xakanaxa or Mboma Boat Station, where we switch from safari vehicle to motorboat.
 From here we cruise along reed-lined channels into the untamed Okavango Delta, enjoying the unspoilt environment and looking out for wildlife and birds.